airbnb/lottie/docs/windows/windows.md

     </winui:AnimatedVisualPlayer>
 ```

-For detailes steps and code samples for getting started with a codegen class, check out [this tutorial](https://docs.microsoft.com/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen).
+For detailed steps and code samples for using codegen in lieu of JSON, check out [this tutorial](https://docs.microsoft.com/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen).

 Both approaches — JSON and Codegen — produce the same visual results but have different tradeoffs and workflows;
 to decide which is best suited for your application, check out [this comparison](https://docs.microsoft.com/windows/communitytoolkit/animations/lottie-scenarios/json_codegen).